-If you’re an international student on a student visa, you must maintain a full-time (24 credit points) study load and complete your degree by the Confirmation of Enrolment (CoE) end date.
-If you wish to take less than 24 credit points in a session, you must make sure to complete your degree by your CoE end date or apply for permission to reduce your study load.
+If you’re an international student on a student visa, you must maintain a full-time (usually 24 credit points) study load per half-year and complete your degree by the Confirmation of Enrolment (CoE) end date.
+If you wish to take less than a full-time study load in any half-year, you must make sure to complete your degree by your CoE end date or apply for permission to reduce your study load.

 Permission to reduce study load

-- you are enrolled in a course which requires you to enrol in less than 24 credit points in the relevant session.
+- You are enrolled in a course which requires you to enrol in less than 24 credit points in the relevant half-year.
 Refer to the UTS handbook for information about your course program.

-Why do I need to apply to reduce my study load in a session?
+Why do I need to apply for permission to reduce my study load?

-To meet your student visa requirements, you need to be enrolled in a 100 per cent study load in Autumn / Spring which is usually 24 credit points.
-Therefore, you need to have formal approval to reduce your study load in a session.
+To meet your student visa requirements, you need to be enrolled in a 100 per cent study load per half-year which is usually 24 credit points.
+Therefore, you need to have formal approval to reduce your study load in any half-year unless you qualify for an exemption.

 What happens if I do not apply for a reduced study load?

-If you enrol in less than 24 credit points in a session without formal approval, the university may not be able to issue a new CoE to extend your student visa to complete your course.
+If you enrol in less than 24 credit points in any half-year without formal approval or an exemption, the university may not be able to issue a new CoE to extend your student visa to complete your course.

 Reasons for applying and supporting documentation required